MISSION & VISIONNo need is too small and no voice is too quiet to be heard. We will devote the time and energy necessary to educate and advocate.

 FOUNDATION HISTORY

 2009 - Tiffany Allison becomes the victim of a brutal assault perpetrated by her then boyfriend Scotty Wayne Parks.
+Parks is arrested and criminally charged with Domestic Assault with a Weapon and False Imprisonment for the assault on Allison.

 OUR LEADERSHIP TEAM